tana/Mondeto/wasm/README.md

 # WebAssembly scripting samples
 It uses AssemblyScript.
-Please run `npm run build` to build.
+Please run `npm run build` and `make` to build.